 Predator trojan gets into the machines of its victims disguised as a harmless document.
 It may enter the machine in a .ZIP file which contains an executable disguised as a document or useful program with a name that tricks the potential victim into interacting with it.

 In other cases, the malware utilizes the vulnerability in the UNACEV2.dll library of WinRAR.
-In this case, the victim is being presented with multiple .PNG the goal of which is to hide the fact that malicious file is placed in the startup folder which will be executed with the next system reboot or launch.
-Also, a common method of Predator The Thief distribution is through links to legitimate websites such as cdn.discordapp.com, raw.githubusercontent.com, and others.
+In this case, the victim is being presented with multiple .PNG, which is to hide the fact that the malicious file is placed in the startup folder, which will be executed with the next system reboot or launch.
+Also, Predator The Thief distribution is a common method through links to legitimate websites such as cdn.discordapp.com, raw.githubusercontent.com, and others.

 How to detect Predator the Thief using ANY.RUN?

 Some malware creates files in which it named itself.
-Often you can find such info about Predator the Thief using ANY.RUN's "Static Discovering".
-Open either "Files" tab in the lower part of the task's window or click on the process and then on the button "More Info" in the appeared window.
-After that, all you need to do is just click on the "Information.txt" file.
+Often you can find such info about Predator the Thief using ANY.RUN's "Static Discovering."
+Open either the "Files" tab in the lower part of the task's window or click on the process and then on the "More Info" button in the appeared window.
+After that, all you need to do is click on the "Information.txt" file.

 Figure 3: Static discovering of the file "Information.txt" created by Predator the Thief

 Predator the Thief may not be the most complex information stealer on the planet.
 It is also one of the cheapest options currently on the market.
-Despite that, the authors of this malicious program show a strong dedication to their business and spend a lot of time and energy producing meaningful updates, marketing their creation in underground communities and providing set-up services, building admin panels upon request.
-This above all leads to the fact that Predator is becoming not only more and more popular stealer, but also dangerously accessible.
+Despite that, the authors of this malicious program show a strong dedication to their business and spend a lot of time and energy producing meaningful updates, marketing their creation in underground communities, providing set-up services, and building admin panels upon request.
+This above all leads to the fact that Predator is becoming a more and more popular stealer and dangerously accessible.

-Bearing in mind that most attack vectors involved documents structured around business topics, this puts small company owners at the biggest risk, since cyber defense is sometimes lacking in smaller companies.
+Bearing in mind that most attack vectors involved documents structured around business topics, small company owners are at the biggest risk since cyber defense is sometimes lacking in smaller companies.